aurelia0029/Cardiovascular-Disease-Prediction-with-ECG/cnn_lstm_experiment/README.md

 ### Dataset Setup

-The MIT-BIH Arrhythmia Database should be placed in the project root directory:
+The MIT-BIH Arrhythmia Database should be in the `dataset/` directory:

 ```
-MIT-BIH/
+ECG_experiments/
+├── dataset/
-├── mitdb/              # MIT-BIH database files
+│   └── mitdb/         # MIT-BIH database files
 │       ├── 100.dat
 │       ├── 100.hea
 │       ├── 100.atr
 │       └── ...
-└── ECG_experiments/
 └── cnn_lstm_experiment/
+    ├── train.py
+    ├── data_loader.py
+    └── ...
 ```

-**For Python execution**: The dataset is already in `../../mitdb` relative to the experiment directory.
+**For Python execution**: The dataset is at `../dataset/mitdb` relative to the experiment directory.

-**For Docker**: The dataset will be copied into the image during build (see Docker section below).
+**For Docker**: Build from `ECG_experiments/` directory (see Docker section below).

 ---